Manomaysubban-Narasimha/CS151-Parking_Management_System/proposal/README.md

 - Each parking floor will have many parking spots.
 The system should support multiple types of parking spots such as Compact, Large, Handicapped, Motorcycle, etc.

 - The Parking lot should have some parking spots specified for electric cars.
-These spots should have an electric panel through which customers can pay and charge their vehicles.
+These spots should have an electric panel through which customers can pay to charge their vehicles.

 - The system should support parking for different types of vehicles like car, truck, van, motorcycle, etc.